expo/expo/apps/expo-go/README.md

 You can build the React Native Android dep using `./gradlew :packages:react-native:ReactAndroid:buildCMakeDebug` in `react-native-lab/react-native` directory.
 This is optional because React Native will be built anyway when you build Expo Go, but can help to narrow down a potential issue surface area.

-2. Start packager in `apps/expo-go` directory
+2. Start metro in `apps/expo-go` directory

 Packager needs to run prior running the build.
 If that's not the case you might get an error `A valid Firebase Project ID is required to communicate with Firebase server APIs.`.
 This is because `et android-generate-dynamic-macros` is run during the build and it needs the packager to be running.